 Labour availability (and the lack thereof).
 Seems like every year its gets harder to find good farm helpers.
 Might have something to do with that aging and aching population I mentioned earlier.
 The average age of farmers is climbing, too.
 I think this means that some operators will have to look to more mechanization in the future, and most likely change how they grow some crops.

 Look for under-served niches or where you can replace imports.
 For example, except for apples, my part of Ontario grows little fruit.
 We import hundreds of millions of dollars worth each year.
-My plans for this year on New Terra Farm include establishing a permaculture orchard of nut and fruit trees, vines, berries and brambles.
+My plans for the future on New Terra Farm include establishing a permaculture orchard of nut and fruit trees, vines, berries and brambles.

 I'm working on this plan with a very knowledgeable farm that has been doing this for 30 years.
 The plants we are choosing are well-adapted to this environment, require minimum care, no spraying of toxic chemicals, and will produce a variety of crops over my whole season.
 Note: I am NOT gonna grow apples!
 They are pretty much a commodity around here.

 Focus on creating a longer productive season.
 We are also going to invest heavily in putting more crops under plastic.
-We plan on putting up two 4,000 square foot hoop houses this fall.
+We plan on putting up more movable hoop houses this fall.
 We believe this will generate a significant part of our farm income in the future, as we strive to move some of our production to the other side of the calendar.

 Use appropriate technology.
 Any tool that really saves you time will save you money, too.
 We are moving away from a lot of 'hand' operations to more mechanization and the use of tools like multi-row planters, flame weeders, and tractor-drawn cultivation equipment to keep up with the work and be more efficient - i.e. profitable.
 This is also necessary because of that lack of local farm labour.
 We recognize this is a trade-off against a possible depletion of some resources.